-Before, having more stuff made me felt somewhat important, accomplished, successful.
-Now, having less, needing less, gave me a deep sense of freedom.
+Before, having more stuff made me feel somewhat important, accomplished, successful.
+Now, having less, needing less gave me a deep sense of freedom.
 Free from the attachment to things and the never-ending desire of wanting more things.
 The more things I own, the more things own me.
-When I managed to detach and dissociate myself with things, I am set free.
+When I detach and dissociate myself from things, I am set free.
 I’m no longer defined by what I own and what I wear.
 I am who I am.
 I am the fruit of my spirit.
 I reap what I sow.
 I am enough.

 Zero Waste is a journey of rediscovering your life, your self, at your own pace.
 Following the 5R principles in sequence with Rethink in front, this was my flow:

 - Rethink my consumption habits, reassess my lifestyle, my true essentials.
 What can I do or do without?
-Is this really what I need or what the advertisers want me to need it?
+Is this really what I need or what the advertisers want me to need?

 - Refill instead of sending more waste to the landfill.

 - Reduce my consumption, my needs, and my wants.
 Hence, reduce the amount of waste generated.
-I also reduce my meat intake since 2020.
+I have also reduced my meat intake since 2020.